Scattering graph method for 3D radiative transfer

 {\authormark{1}Finnish Meteorological Institute, Dynamicum, Erik Palménin aukio 1, FI-00560, Helsinki, Finland\\ \authormark{2}University of Helsinki, Pietari Kalmin katu 5, FI-00560 Helsinki, Finland\\ \authormark{3}Finnish Meteorological Institute, Arctic Space Centre, Tähteläntie 62, FI-99600 Sodankylä, Finland}

 {\authormark{*}antti.mikkonen@fmi.fi}

-\begin{abstract*} A novel method for monochromatic scalar 3D radiative transfer, designed primarily for modelling remote sensing imaging, is presented.
+\begin{abstract*} A novel method for monochromatic scalar 3D radiative transfer, designed primarily for modeling remote sensing imaging, is presented.
 For simulating an observation of an imaging satellite instrument, the method uses a heuristic scattering coupling function to model the inter-pixel scattering of radiation, which is represented with a graph.
 The GPU-capable code implementation of the method, TURSCA, was validated against two established 3D RT models, Siro and SHDOM with relative agreement at 3\% and 6\%, respectively.
-The method opens up new avenues of research, especially in satellite-based remote sensing of atmospheres.
+The capabilities of TURSCA in modeling a satellite observation of an emission plume are examined.
+The presented method opens up new avenues of research, especially in satellite-based remote sensing of atmospheres.

 \end{abstract*}